 The Telecom Catalogue, was issued as an attachment to the Telecom Regulations to categorize telecommunications services as either basic or value-added.
 In February 2003 and December 2015, the Telecom Catalogue was updated respectively, categorizing online data and transaction processing, on-demand voice and image communications, domestic Internet virtual private networks, Internet data centers, message storage and forwarding (including voice mailbox, e-mail and online fax services), call centers, Internet access and online information and data search and etc. as VATS.
 The "Internet data center" business is categorized as a value-added telecommunications business and is defined under the Telecom Catalogue as a business that (i) uses relevant infrastructure facilities in order to render outsourcing services for housing, maintenance, system configuration and management services for clients' Internet or other network related equipment such as servers, (ii) provides the leasing of equipment, such as database systems or servers, and the storage space housing the equipment and (iii) provides lease agency services of connectivity lines and bandwidth of infrastructure facilities and other application services.
 Also, Internet resources collaboration services business is incorporated into the definition of Internet data center business under the 2015 Telecom Catalogue (which took effect from March 1, 2016), and defined as "the data storage, Internet application development environment, Internet application deployment and running management and other services provided for users through Internet or other networks in the manners of access at any time and on demand, expansion at any time and coordination and sharing, by using the equipment and resources built on database centers".
-Under the 2015 Telecom Catalogue, "fixed network domestic data transmission services" is categorized as a basic telecommunications business and is defined as "a domestic end-to-end data transfer business by wired mode under fixed-net, except for the Internet data transfer business," and the "domestic Internet virtual private networks service" is categorized as a value-added telecommunications business and is defined as "a customization business of Internet closed user group network for domestic users by self-owned or leased Internet network resources of the operators and adopting TCP/IP agreement.'
+Under the 2015 Telecom Catalogue, "fixed network domestic data transmission services" is categorized as a basic telecommunications business and is defined as "a customization business of Internet closed user group network for domestic users by self-

 On March 1, 2009, the MIIT promulgated the Administrative Measures for Telecommunications Business Operating License, or the Telecom License Measures, which took effect on April 10, 2009.
 The Telecom License Measures set forth the types of licenses required to provide telecommunications services in China and the procedures and requirements for obtaining such licenses.
 With respect to licenses for value-added telecommunications businesses, the Telecom License Measures distinguish between licenses for business conducted in a single province, which are issued by the provincial-level counterparts of the MIIT and licenses for cross-regional businesses, which are issued by the MIIT.
 The licenses for foreign invested telecommunications business operators need to be applied with MIIT.
 An approved telecommunications services operator must conduct its business in accordance with the specifications stated on its telecommunications business operating license.
 Pursuant to the Telecom License Measures, cross-regional VATS licenses shall be approved and issued by the MIIT with five-year terms.
 On July 3, 2017, the MIIT amended the Telecom License Measures, which took effect on September 1, 2017.
-The amendment mainly includes, among others, (i) the establishment of a telecommunications business license) to authorize a company, of which such license holder of a telecommunications business license indirectly, to engage in the relevant telecommunications business; and (iii) the cancellation of the requirement of an annual inspection of telecommunications business licenses, instead requiring license holders to complete an annual report.
+The amendment mainly includes, among others, (i) the establishment of a telecommunications business integrated management online platform; (ii) provisions allowing the holder of a telecommunications business license (including the IDC license) to authorize a company, of which such license holder holds at least 51% of the equity interests indirectly, to engage in the relevant telecommunications business; and (iii) the cancellation of the requirement of an annual inspection of telecommunications business licenses, instead requiring license holders to complete an annual report.